-These courses count for federal financial aid only if they are required in the student’s program of study.
-However, if a student is enrolled as a regular student in an eligible program of study and is required to take a prerequisite course prior to enrolling in a required course for the program, the prerequisite may be included in the COA and federal aid determination.
-No more than a maximum of 30 attempted hours inclusive of remedial / developmental and prerequisite coursework from all post-secondary schools combined can count for federal financial aid purposes.
+These courses count for financial aid only if they are required in the student’s program of study.
+However, if a student is enrolled as a regular student in an eligible program of study and is required to take a prerequisite course prior to enrolling in a required course for the program, the prerequisite may be included in the COA and aid determination.
+No more than a maximum of 30 attempted hours inclusive of remedial / developmental and prerequisite coursework from MTSU (undergraduate and graduate combined) can count for financial aid purposes.

-Your academic advisor must notify the Financial Aid Office regarding a required prerequisite.
-The Financial Aid Office will determine whether the prerequisite course counts as eligible coursework for federal financial aid purposes.
+The Financial Aid Office will determine whether the prerequisite course counts as eligible coursework for financial aid purposes.

-- If a Federal Pell Grant or Federal SEOG is disbursed by the census date (14th calendar day of a full term fall or spring semester), eligibility is based on your program of study as of the census date.
+- Typically, except for student loans, aid that is disbursed by the census date (14thcalendar day of a full term fall or spring semester) is based on your program of study as of the census date.